 Remember, your paid ads won't just be on Facebook, but on Instagram too: It might be common terminology to call them 'Facebook ads,' but know that your ads will also show up on Instagram.
 Don't worry, you'll still be able to choose where the ads are placed in either platform: in the feed, as part of stories, or Instagram's reels.

-Pro-Tip: Actually, Instagram has a HIGHER engagement rate for branded posts than on Facebook, so take that into account when determining who might engage with your ads.
+Pro-Tip: Actually, Instagram has a than on Facebook, so take that into account when determining who might engage with your ads.

 Boosted Organic Posts Aren't the Same as Paid Ads:

 You don't just boost and promote your organic Facebook or Instagram posts.